Click the [+] box for each question, below, to view the answer:

 Why are my stormwater user fees paying for UpStream Art?

-The short answer for why the City spends stormwater user fees on UpStream Art is that it's required by local, state, and federal law.
+The short answer for why the City spends stormwater user fees on UpStream Art is: it meets requirements in our stormwater permit, which is required by local, state, and federal law.

-Springfield residents were spared expensive upgrades to the public stormwater system because the City got a permit through the Oregon Department of Environmental Quality, called a Phase II MS4 NPDES Permit.
-This permit lets residents continue sending stormwater (polluted runoff) into rivers, as long as the regulations in the permit are followed.
-The City's Stormwater Team manages the programs that meet those rules throughout the year, and reports on our progress.
-The permit requires Springfield residents to keep river pollution levels low.
-It also requires the City to spend stormwater user fees to help educate the public on how to reduce river pollution.
+Springfield was spared additional expensive upgrades to the public stormwater system and litigation from activists because the City received a permit through the Oregon Department of Environmental Quality, called a Phase II MS4 NPDES Permit.
+This permit lets community members continue sending runoff into rivers, as long as various types of water pollution are kept within limits set by the permit.
+The City's Stormwater Team manages programs that help everyone in Springfield understand and meet the permit's requirements including businesses, community members, construction workers, and even City employees.
+The permit requires everyone in Springfield to prevent river pollution.
+It also requires the City to spend stormwater user fees to educate the public on the permit's requirements.

 UpStream Art is a fun way to do what's required by law, while supporting artists, cleaner rivers, and bring joy to our neighborhoods.